 - Rubbish bags – It’s important to leave any campsite in the same condition you found them, rubbish bags can help you to do this.

 Master Camping List For Clothes

 Having the right clothing can make or break a camping trip, so it’s something that’s worth taking a bit of thought to get right.
 The weather will dictate a lot of what you take camping, but it’s always best to have layers of clothing to hand, whatever the weather.
 I’m not wanting to sound like your granny here, but like she probably always told you, “You can always take it off, but you can’t put it on if you don’t have it”.

 - Hiking boots: It’s worth investing in a good pair of hiking boots, especially if you’re going to be hiking over rugged ground for a long period of time.
 Being out on your campsite and in the wild, any injuries to your feet or ankles can mean a total write-off on your camping trip.

-- Waterproof jacket – Choose between slim fitting or loose waterproof jackets depending on the weather.
+- Waterproof jacket – Choose between slim-fitting or loose waterproof jackets depending on the weather.
 Failing that, grab a poncho.

 - Quick-drying socks – A great addition to your kit, quick-drying socks are useful if you are hiking through wetter terrain!

-- Head protection/Buff – Keep your head out of the beating sun or from the pelting rain with a good hat and head protection.
-Buff headwear are essential for baldies like me and have kept my shiny noggin from being burned to a crisp, even at the highest of points in tropical climates.
+- Head protection/BUFF – Keep your head out of the beating sun or from the pelting rain with a good hat and head protection.
+BUFF headwear is essential for baldies like me and has kept my shiny noggin from being burned to a crisp, even at the highest of points in tropical climates.